obtusefox/blog/src/_posts/vst/forward_command.md

 Forward is the thing that most tricked me.
 Explanations weren't that helpful, either because I was too dull minded, all because they weren't enough.
 So, I will try to understand and explain the tactic in detailed and kind way.

 ## forward.
 Just forward.
 forward. is the most simple command when the condition is met.
-But to be honest, I still haven't figured out the right condition for the command.
 I just tried "hint," and when it said I could, I used it.
+Conditions for the command is quiet straightforward.
+When you look at the next command, and if the command doesn't require additional parameter, you can forward.

-[ WIP ]
+## forwad_call. calling